-Similar to other law enforcement agencies, the Fresno Police Department has been facing challenges brought on by current economic conditions.
-This continues to result in the Department implementing significant organizational changes to meet community needs with fewer resources.
+Similar to other law enforcement agencies, the Fresno Police Department has faced challenges brought on by current economic conditions.
+This continues to result in the department implementing significant organizational changes to meet community needs with fewer resources.
 Over the past few years, the Fresno Police Department has experienced a significant reduction in the number of civilian personnel and until recently, had been holding sworn officer position vacancies due to budgetary impacts.
-Unfortunately, this has placed additional constraints on the Department's ability to address alcohol related issues within the community and we are increasingly dependent on grant funding for assistance.
-The Fresno Police Department is requesting \$100,000 through the Grant Assistance Program in order to accomplish the listed goals and objections.
+Unfortunately, this has placed additional constraints on the Department's ability to address alcohol related issues within the community and we are increasingly dependent on grant funding for assistance in addressing and resolving these alcohol related issues.
+The Fresno Police Department is requesting \$100,000 through the Grant Assistance Program (GAP) in order to accomplish the listed goals and objectives.